MustardOS/mustardos.github.io/release/progress/goose.md

 ### Removed

+* Removed active speaker script in favour of active speaker module
 * Removed animated background option from custom module
 * Removed animations and static images
 * Removed any active theme terminal fonts before installing a new theme